 Abigail is passionate about the power of heritage to change lives for people in marginalised communities.

 She established her consultancy business Milestone Tweed in 2010.
 Working with specialists, she delivers projects that supports organisational growth and learning in heritage, culture, arts, health, employment, housing and philanthropy.
-As an Enhance consultant with Lloyds Foundation she provides a range of tailored support for charities.
+As the Development Partner for Wales for the Lloyds Bank Foundation she provides a range of tailored organisational development support for charities.

-Abigail is a qualified governance practitioner (ACGP).
-She is Vice Chair of Adra, North Wales’ largest social housing provider, and board advisor for Rape and Sexual Abuse Support Centre North Wales.
+Abigail is an executive coach and a qualified governance practitioner (ACGP).
+She is a Board member of Adra, North Wales’ largest social housing provider, and board advisor for Rape and Sexual Abuse Support Centre North Wales.

 She is an Ambassador for Community Foundation Wales, supporting increased investment into the community and voluntary sector in Wales.